shikokuchuo/mirai/README.md

 robust cross-platform concurrency framework.

-{mirai} has a tiny pure R code base, relying on a single package - {nanonext}. {nanonext} itself is a lightweight wrapper for the NNG C library with zero package dependencies.
+{mirai} has a tiny pure R code base, relying on a single package - {nanonext}, which is itself a lightweight wrapper for the NNG C library with zero package dependencies.

 ### Installation